Omer0191/dmr-documentation/Docs/index.md

 ## Installation:
 <p>It is highly recommended to create a separate virtual environment for the package to avoid any library conflicts problem.
 You you create virtual environment using the following commands.
 We recommend to use install and use miniconda/anaconda (https://docs.conda.io/en/latest/miniconda.html).
 Tutorial of creating and updating virtual commands can be found at (https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) </p>

+If the minicinda is already installed, then you can proceed with the following step by step installation.
+We have already provided a quick installation setup file named quick_install.sh for your ease.
+A simple bash command will do everything autmatically and prepare the package, ready to run.
+<pre> ./quick_install </pre>

+However step by step details are given as under:

 <pre>conda create --name dmr_env
 conda activate dmr_env</pre>